-Recent developments in high energy resolution fluorescence detection - X-ray absorption 114 spectroscopy (HERFD-XAS) devices on synchrotron beamlines potentially enable to overcome 115 these fundamental limitations of traditional XAS, making it possible to i) reveal spectral features 116 poorly resolved using standard XAS detection techniques employing solid-state detectors, and ii) 117 significantly increase signal-to-noise ratio especially for dilute systems such as metals in fluids or 118 trace elements in complex mineral matrixes (e.g., Proux et al. 2017).
-Whereas HERFD-XAS 119 methods are increasingly applied to study redox and structural state of trace elements such as gold 120 121 in major sulfide minerals and catalytic materials (e.g., van Bokhoven et al. 2006; Trigub et al. 2017b, Merkulova et al. 2019; Pokrovski et al. 2019, 2021), their application to high T-P fluids yet 122 remains challenging.
-In an attempt to provide a more resolved picture of gold-sulfur complexes and 123 to further develop in situ approaches for metals in hydrothermal fluids, here we used HERFD-XAS to directly measure the molecular speciation and solubility of gold at 350°C and 600 bar in two model aqueous S-bearing fluids representative of those that have formed hydrothermal gold deposits.
+Recent developments in high energy resolution fluorescence detection X-ray absorption spectroscopy (HERFD-XAS) devices at synchrotron beamlines potentially enable to overcome these fundamental limitations of traditional XAS, making it possible to: (1) reveal spectral features poorly resolved using standard XAS detection techniques employing solid-state detectors and (2) significantly increase signal-to-noise ratio especially for dilute systems such as metals in fluids or trace elements in complex mineral matrixes (e.g., Proux et al. 2017).
+Whereas HERFD-XAS methods are increasingly applied to study redox and structural state of trace elements such as gold in major sulfide minerals and catalytic materials (e.g., van Bokhoven et al. 2006; Trigub et al. 2017b; Merkulova et al. 2019; Pokrovski et al. 2019, 2021), their application to high T-P fluids yet remains challenging.
+In an attempt to provide a more resolved picture of gold-sulfur complexes and to further develop in situ approaches for metals in hydrothermal fluids, here we used HERFD-XAS to directly measure the molecular speciation and solubility of gold at 350 °C and 600 bar in two model aqueous S-bearing fluids representative of those that have formed hydrothermal gold deposits.
 Combined with atomistic simulations of Au complexes and thermodynamic calculations of sulfur and gold speciation, our results provide direct evidence for gold-trisulfur ion complexes in hydrothermal fluids and open further perspectives for studying, using HERFD-XAS approaches, the metal speciation and transport by fluids and melts in the lithosphere.